muhiddinjv/udacity/e-capstone/p5-travel-app/README.md

   - [ ] Move expired trips to bottom/have their style change so it’s clear it’s expired

-- [ ] Check past years: get weather on the current day for the past 3 years
+- [ ] 13) Check past years: get weather on the current day for the past 3 years

+- [ ] 14) Host the dynamic web app on firebase